fmazzant/RestClient/README.md

     .Get<MyObject>();
 ```

-RestClient uses .Xml() to use the xml serialization.
+RestClient uses .Xml() to serialize an object into xml.

 ```c#
 var result = rest